- A substantial five bedroom detached family house

 Outside, the front garden is mainly laid to lawn with an evergreen hedge border to one side and a pathway with gated access to the rear garden.
 There is a double garage with electric rolling doors and a private driveway providing ample off road parking.

 The rear fence enclosed garden has a level lawned section with a variety of flower and mature shrub borders.
 Also, there is a large terrace area in front of the kitchen where one can access the utility room and garage.
 Steps and a pathway lead to a neatly tucked away shed and a lower level shrub border.

 Bocking Close is situated in an area known as Castle Park, within half a mile walk of Wadhurst itself and one mile of the Main Line Station providing excellent links to both London and the coast, both of which can be reached within the hour.
 Within a few hundred yards of the property there is also a local newsagent, dentist, hairdressers and bus stop.

-From a shopping perspective there is a very good and newly opened local supermarket and Post Office, a family run Butchers shop, Chemist, Delicatessen, a high quality gift shop and ladies outfitters, an excellent Library and Book shop.
-Wadhurst also benefits from a very good local Doctor’s practise and Dentist.
+From a shopping perspective there is a very good local supermarket and Post Office, a family run butcher’s shop, chemist, delicatessen, florist, greengrocer, hairdressers, a high quality gift shop and ladies outfitters, an excellent library and book shop.
+Wadhurst also benefits from a very good local Doctor’s and Dentist practice.